NEWS

 Ease of use is another very important component since it opens modding to a lot more people.
 Unfortunately, more freedom usually equates to less ease of use, but it's still possible to organize everything in a way that balances it out.

-As such, I’ve been working on some very early concepts for the modifier & level editors, which I think strike a good balance, but it’s still a heavy work in progress.
+As such, I’ve been working on some very early concepts for the modifier and level editors, which I think strike a good balance — but again, it’s still a heavy work in progress.

 Consistency

-My current plan is to have an overarching “Mods” menu, which contains every type of mod, a enable/disable button, mod info, etc., and a conflicting mods system, but there might also be some sort of required mods system in-place for mod makers to assign maps to modifiers.
-Every variant of mod will be packaged and assigned to the main “Mods” menu, but enabled mods will be shown in their respective categories as well.
+My current plan is to have an overarching “Mods” menu, which contains every type of mod — with enable/disable buttons, mod info, and even a conflicting mods system.
+There might also be a required mods system in place for mod makers to assign maps to modifiers.
+Every variant of mod will be packaged and assigned to the main “Mods” menu, but enabled mods will also appear in their respective categories.

 Modifier Editor

-I’m not sure how much information I’ve given on the “Modifier” system, but in short—they’re kind of like of “mini-game modes” comparable to “Mutations” in Left 4 Dead.
-I’m hoping for these to be created by players in a simple editor showing a huge variety of variables and categories.
+I’m not sure how much information I've given on the "Modifier" system already, but in short — they’re kind of like “mini-game modes”, comparable to “Mutations” in Left 4 Dead.
+I’m hoping for these to be created by players through a simple editor showing a huge variety of variables and categories.

-For example, if you wanted to create a modifier that changes the gameplay to be more like, once again, Left 4 Dead: you could toggle a check which disables aim down sights, change the properties for each weapon to have less hip-fire spread, modify the enemy and player walk speeds, and disable spawning for certain types of weapons.
+For example, if you wanted to create a modifier that changes gameplay to feel more like Left 4 Dead, you could toggle a check which disables aim down sights, change the properties for each weapon to have less hip-fire spread, modify enemy and player walk speeds, and disable spawning for certain types of weapons.

-Having multiple categories and sub-categories for each feature might be the best way of keeping this system organized, but I have yet to come up with a good solution.
+Having multiple categories and sub-categories for each feature might be the best way of keeping this system organized, but I have yet to come up with a perfect solution.

 Level Editor

 A level editor is something I’ve been especially considering recently, but would require a lot more work than the custom modifiers.
-If I were to implement one, it’d probably be kind of simple, but still flexible enough for player-generated maps comparable to the official ones.
+If I were to implement one, it’d probably be fairly simple, but still flexible enough for player-generated maps comparable to the official ones.

 Conclusion